Google Local Pack: A step-by-step guide to getting ranked

 Enter a search term and find untapped keyword opportunities to make your site more visible in search.

 • Proximity to the searcher.
-Google aims to provide geographically relevant results, so businesses that are physically closer to the searcher are more likely to appear in the local pack.
+Google wants to show nearby options, so businesses that are physically closer to the searcher are more likely to appear in the local pack.

 • Physical address in the city of search.
-Just like proximity, a physical address also contributes to geographical relevance.
+Just like proximity, the physical address also contributes to geographical relevance.

 How do I rank in the Google Map Pack?

-To optimize for the Local Pack, you need to focus on two things: preparing your Google Business Profile page and optimizing your website for local SEO, which includes local link-building.
+To optimize for the Local Pack, focus on two things: setting up your Google Business Profile page and optimizing your website for local SEO (which includes local link-building).

 #1.
 Create a Google Business Profile page for your company

-Check to see if your business was already added to the GBP listing.
+Check if your business has already been added to the GBP listing.
 Begin by typing your company’s name into the “Business name” field, and, if there is a matching business, claim it.

-Don’t worry if you discover that your company already has a page in GBP, as it may have been generated through data parsing from other listings.
-Just claim and verify your ownership.
+It’s okay if your company already has a page in GBP.
+It may have been generated through data parsing from other listings.
+Just claim and verify it as yours.

 If there are no matches, you can register your company to create a new page.